 - Reporting: Displays historical data and test results for easy troubleshooting.

-Here's a List of the Best Wi-Fi Analyzer Tools and Software that we've Reviewed:
+Here's a List of the Best Wi-Fi Analyzer Tools & Software of 2019:

 SolarWinds is one of the leaders in IT infrastructure management software.
 The first release of popular SolarWinds’s Network Performance Monitor “NPM” was on 2001.
 During that time they have been improving and upgrading their software tremendously to keep up with the latest technologies to hit the market.

 Solarwinds' Wi-Fi monitor and Analyzer comes with full NPM and their software is very easy to use and install but limited to Windows systems only.
 With Wi-Fi monitor, you can manage numerious types of networks from SMB to an Enterprise-level Wi-Fi infrastructure.